Home

-Besides, it is self evident that the term 'double predestination' does not sufficiently delineate the biblical position that God from eternity decided 'not to choose' unto Salvation a host of people who were desperately wicked on their own.
+More than that, it is self evident that the term 'double predestination' does not sufficiently delineate the true biblical position.
+Which is that God, from eternity, chose individuals to be predestinated and conformed to His image, and consequently 'did not choose' unto salvation a host of others who were desperately wicked on their own accord.
+That's Predestination of some and not others.
 This truth alone should give us reason to pause.
-For this is the Biblical doctrine of preordination, and has nothing to do with double predestination.
-The subtle difference is that predestination is always an 'action' by God which moves something or someone to assure that something will occur. e.g., God had to take action to move us, "before determining" (predestining) that we could/would seek after Christ and conform to His image.
+For this is the Biblical doctrine of Predestination and has nothing to do with "Double Predestination."
+The subtle difference is that Predestination in scripture is always an 'action' by God which moves something or someone to assure that something will occur.
+For example, God had to take an action to spiritually move us (Predestining we do it), that we actually could/would seek after Christ and become conformed to His image.
 In other words, it wouldn't have happened except God took some action to "force" it to happen.
-By contrast, God never took action to force or predetermine that anyone would 'not' seek after Christ, or move them to continue in the condemnation of sin.
+By contrast, God never took pre determining action to force or Predestinate that anyone would 'not' seek after Christ, nor did He move them to continue in sin unto their condemnation.
 He merely (albeit consciously) allowed our own sinful actions to go unrestrained by Him.
-And therein is the Biblical difference between what is predestination and what is preordained.
-God predestining men to condemnation would put the causative action directly upon God and not upon man.
-And God is not responsible for man's sins.
-We cannot in any fashion exclude the responsibility of unbelievers in their own condemnation.
-It wasn't a predetermined action by God that men would sin unto condemnation, it was a preordination in His inaction in allowing them to continue in sin.
-God didn't 'actively' predetermine it, it was by His inaction that He ordained or pre-appointed it.
-The problem is that some vaunted Theologians, taking intellectualism to the extreme, seem to imagine God's inaction as an action in and of itself.
-But the way the scripture uses the term Predestination is in the sense of God determining to 'impose' a direct course of action beforehand, either upon or for believers. the word is never used in any other sense.
-Never!
-Indeed, there are many different reasons for conscientious Christians not to use the term "Double Predestination," and only the cause of recent 'tradition' in favor of it.
+And therein is the Biblical difference between what is by God's action Predestinated to happen, versus what is by His inaction Preordained.
+God predestinating men to condemnation would put the causative action to condemnation directly upon God, thus rationally and obviously freeing man of his very real responsibility for his own condemnation.
+To say anything less is to dabble in absurdity.
+We cannot righteously in any form or fashion exclude the responsibility of unbelievers for their own condemnation by claiming that God predetermined them condemned.
+In plain language, it wasn't by a predetermined action by God that men would sin unto condemnation, it was a preordination by His inaction, allowing them to continue in their sin unto that condemnation.
+That's God's Sovereign right to do so.
+God didn't 'actively' predetermine it, it was by His inaction or refusal to stop it that it is ordained or pre-appointed.
+These are different words used in different contexts within scripture.
+The problem is that some theologians, taking intellectualism (and I'm sorry to say "scholistic elitism") to the extreme, seem to imagine God's inaction (freely allowing man to sin unto condemnation) as an action in and of itself.
+As if conclude that, "by God's inaction, God took action."
+But only on the pages of hyper-predestinationist literature does that make sense.
+By contrast, the way that the scripture uses the term "Predestination" is only in the sense of God determining to 'impose' a direct course of action beforehand, either upon or for those elect who would believe.
+The word predestination in scripture is never, ever used in any other sense.
+Indeed, there are many different reasons for conscientious Christians not to use the phrase "Double Predestination," not the least of which is that sovereignty doesn't require it.
+And there is only the pretext of recent 'Reformed Tradition' in favor of holding to this phrase.

 #1.
-It "implies" the unbiblical doctrine that God has actively chose and caused the wicked to sin unto condemnation.
+It "implies" the unbiblical doctrine that God actively caused man to sin unto predestinated condemnation.

 #2.
-God's inerrant word does not ever use this confusing phrase, thus it is unnecessary for us to use it.
+God's inerrant word does not ever use this confusing phrase, thus at best it is unnecessary for us to use.

 #3.
 Inevitably the phrase breeds a misunderstanding of the true intended doctrine of the all pervasive Sovereignty of God.